newSolar/backup/README.md

 # backup
-Emacs, Vim config file, and Org file

-just for test

-2333
+Config files for Vim, Emacs, Openbox and so on.